 Psychographics contains several statements describing consumers' activities, interests, and opinions of consumers.
 Producers often use it in promoting their products (Jushermi, 2013).
 Psychographics has always been a valid and valuable methodology for many marketers.
 In this study, the Generation Z lifestyle was measured based on the AIO dimensions identified by Plummer.
 Plummer and Assael state that activity shows how a person spends his time in everyday life (Nugroho, 2013).
 From the indicators of activities, this research will use the dimensions of work, hobbies, social events, entertainment, holidays, club members, and community.
-The reason for using the working dimension is that gadgets are goods with reasonably high prices, so not all people can buy a gadget.
-The reason for using the dimensions of hobbies, social events, entertainment, holidays, club members, and communities is because many people in Indonesia have communities or clubs that love certain gadget brands and have a hobby of collecting and following developments.
+The reason for using the working dimensions of hobbies, social events, entertainment, holidays, club members, and community. club members, and communities is because many people in Indonesia have communities or clubs that love certain gadget brands and have a hobby of collecting and following developments.
 The sports dimension is unrelated to this study.